ibm-cloud-docs/discovery-data/pricing-plans.md

 -   Up to 500,000 queries per month
 -   Up to 500,000 documents
 -   Up to 20 projects
--   Up to 40 collections
+-   Up to 40 collections (Up to 5 collections per project)
 -   Up to 10MB document size
 -   Up to 3 custom Watson Knowledge Studio machine learning models
 -   Up to 3 advanced rules learning models